Lindenhurst, Illinois: Housing

 The village of Lindenhurst grew out of the farm of a wealthy landowner in northern Illinois.
 The Ernst E. Lehmann farm, known as Lindenhurst, was acquired by developer Morton "Mort" Engle, who bought it from Lehmann family friend Edna Siebel.
 The name Lindenhurst came from the two rows of linden trees outlining the original farmhouse.
 Engle subdivided the 600 acre farm in 1952, and in 1953, the first homes were built behind what is now Linden Plaza.
 Engle Homes at the time cost $12,000–$15,000, roof extra.
 "The idyllic family homes of Lindenhurst offered the perfect solution for a home-hungry nation," states local historian Joseph Brysiewicz.
 In 1961, Ted Flanagan was elected mayor, and 200 houses were being built each year, under the control of Engle.
 After building an estimated 2,000 homes, Mort Engle sold his remaining 250 acre to the U.S. Home Corporation and 200 acre to the Federal Life Insurance Company and moved to Arizona.
 550 acre were annexed into the village, and the growth of Lindenhurst brought up school and public safety issues.

 Education

 The first school was completed in September 1958.
-Built on land from the Howard Bonner farm and redistricted from the Millburn school district to Lake Villa District 41, the school was named B.J.
+Built on land from the Howard Bonner farm and redistricted from the Millburn school district to Lake Villa Community Consolidated School District 41, the school was named B.J.
 Hooper School after District 41 school board president and prominent Lake Villa citizen B.J.
 Hooper.